Where to Stay in Napa Valley, California First Time: Best Areas

 However, despite all of this, Napa is at the heart of wine country, so that is the primary goal of the majority of the visitors it receives.
 While not featuring huge numbers of wineries within the city limits, it is one of the most convenient places to stay for when you make your trips to them.

-There are some truly amazing places to sit and enjoy the fine wines of Napa Valley, such as Gamling and McDuck, Vintner’s Collective, Vintage Sweet Shop, and the thriving craft brew scene at Downtown Joe’s Brewery on Main Street or Stone Brewing Napa in a 10,000 square-foot iconic building.
+There are some truly amazing places to enjoy the fine wines of Napa Valley, such as Gamling and McDuck, Vintner’s Collective, Vintage Sweet Shop, and the thriving craft brew scene at Downtown Joe’s Brewery on Main Street or Stone Brewing Napa.

 One option in particular that stands out is the Napa Mill Complex.
 A historic guest house, at the heart of downtown, with plenty of amenities and attractions, it is a great place to stay to combine luxury with an authentic feeling of your location.